 Girls' Football is an opportunity for girls of all ages and ability to enjoy the world's most popular sport.
 Training sessions are skills-based and are designed to develop the technique of all involved, from beginners to club players.
 Bradfield competes in the ISFA Girls' Cup, a national competition in which Bradfield have previously reached the semi-finals, and the ISFA Girls 7-a-side competitions at both U18 and U15 levels.
 The club also plays up to four friendly matches per season.
-Pupils that join will be expected to attend one training session per week in the Lent Term (usually on Tuesday afternoons).
+Pupils that join will be expected to attend two training sessions per week in the Lent Term (Tuesday and Thursday afternoons).
 Golf